CodeYourFuture/syllabus/docs/node/week-3/lesson.md

 #### 2.2 Workshop: Updating Data

-Let's look back at our original objectives.
+Let's look back at our original objectives using the [cyf-albums-start](https://glitch.com/~cyf-albums-start) project.
+Try to apply what you learned about PUT routes to this project.
+Remember to remix and rename the project as your own.

 > `PUT /albums/:albumId` should update the album (that matches the passed albumId)

 This means that `PUT /albums/2` should update an album with the id `2` and return `200` with JSON `{ success: true }` to the user.

-The code will look like this
+The code should look something like this:

 ```js
 // notice .put